-Have you been overwhelmed in the past by trying to come up with a college savings strategy that will meet your needs?
+Have you been overwhelmed in the past trying to come up with a college savings strategy that will meet your needs?
 Your annual increase option can be used to create S.M.A.R.T goals.
 S.M.A.R.T. stands for Specific, Measurable, Achievable, Relevant, and Timely.
 This strategy creates goals that are more achievable by breaking down the changes you want to make into smaller manageable steps.

 Start to save early

 When saving in a 529, you can start with a small amount while your children are young.
-After all, you are paying for disappearing expenses while your discretionary income is small.
+Typically, you are paying for disappearing expenses while your discretionary income is small.
 Disappearing expenses are a temporary cost in your family’s budget, like diapers, formula, or preschool, that eventually go away.
-As your children grow out of the need for these items, money is freed up to put toward other expenses, like college savings.
+As your children grow out of the need for these items, money is freed up to put toward other expenses, like increased college savings.

 And why start saving while your children are young?
-First, you will start the habit of saving for your children’s future higher education expenses.
+First, you are starting the habit of saving for your children’s future higher education expenses.
 Secondly, you will have the superpower of compound interest to really grow your college savings account.
 Compound interest is accrued not just on the original contribution but every contribution.
 It is also amassed on the earnings from the 529 investment options and the already accumulated interest.

 You have options